 3.23.
-Government support
+State grants

 Government grants are not recognized until there is a reasonable belief that the Company will fulfil all the conditions defined in the grant agreement and that the grant will be received.
-Government subsidies whose primary condition is that the Company purchases, builds or otherwise acquires fixed assets are recognized as deferred income in the statement of financial position and are recognized systematically and reasonably during the useful life of the asset in the statement of profit and loss.
+Government grants whose primary condition is that the Company purchases, builds or otherwise acquires fixed assets are recognized as deferred income in the statement of financial position and are recognized systematically and reasonably during the useful life of the asset in the statement of profit and loss.
 Government grants are recognized as income over the period in accordance with the related costs (which are intended to be reimbursed) on a systematic basis.
 Government grants received as compensation for already incurred costs or for the purpose of providing direct financial support to the Company without further related costs are recognized in the statement of profit and loss in the period in which they were received.

-3.24.
-Financial instruments
+3.24 Financial instruments

-Financial assets and financial liabilities are recognised when a Company entity becomes a party to the contractual provisions of the instruments.
+Financial assets and financial liabilities are recognised when a Company entity becomes a party to the contractual provisions of the instrument.

 Financial assets and financial liabilities are initially measured at fair value.
 Transaction costs that are directly attributable to the acquisition or issue of financial assets and financial liabilities (other than financial assets and financial liabilities at fair value through profit or loss) are added to or deducted from the fair value of the financial assets or financial liabilities, as appropriate, on initial recognition.
-Transaction costs directly attributable to the acquisition of financial assets or financial liabilities at fair value through profit or loss are recognised immediately in profit or loss.
+Transaction costs directly attributable to the acquisition of financial assets or financial as

-3.25.
-Financial assets
+3.25 Financial assets